Abdominal Aortic Aneurysm Surgery

 Why It Is Done

-Repairing an aortic aneurysm is typically recommended if the aneurysm is at risk of bursting open (rupturing).
-Aortic aneurysms that are large, are causing symptoms, or are rapidly getting bigger are considered at risk of rupturing.
+Repairing an aortic aneurysm is often recommended if the aneurysm is at risk of bursting open (rupturing).
+Aortic aneurysms that are large, that cause symptoms, or that quickly get bigger are considered at risk of rupturing.

 - The shape and location of your aneurysm.